Ahaan-R/Ahaan-R/README.md

   Database: [MySQL, SQLite, MS SQL],
   tools: [Eclipse, IntelliJ, Git, Android Studio, PyCharm, Visual Studio],

- Objective: "A Team player with the passion to code, looking to achieve a challenging position
-             that will be utilized towards continued growth and advancement."
+ Objective: "Motivated Software Developer with a passion to code, looking to achieve a challenging position that will be utilized towards continued growth and advancement."
 }
 ```